jonluca/Password-Security-Presentation/PITCHME.md

 ---

-- Password reuse is actually a much more suble issue.
+- Password reuse is actually a much more subtle issue.

 - Most people use the same password for different sites, or small variations of it |